for Health Care Providers

 The study of a patient to determine the cause and effect of an illness, the study of a set of facts to determine what the facts mean, or the study of a program to determine its effectiveness.

 The medical determining of whether a patient may or may not be allowed to participate in a clinical trial.
-For example, some trials may not include persons with chronic liver disease, or may exclude persons with certain drug allergies.
+For example, some trials may include persons with chronic liver disease, or may exclude persons with certain drug allergies.

-Feeding an infant only breast milk from his/her mother or a wet nurse, or expressed breast milk and no other liquids or solids with the exception of drops or syrups consisting of vitamins, mineral supplements, or medicines.
+Feeding an infant only breast milk from the mother or a wet nurse, or expressed breast milk and no other liquids or solids with the exception of drops or syrups consisting of vitamins, mineral supplements, or medicines.